 If you'd rather sit for the frenzied commute across the metropolis, the Razor EcoSmart Metro is an affordable option.
 This scooter features a seat and a large bamboo deck for resting your feet while riding, as well as a rack on the back of the vehicle for carting around things like groceries.

 The scooter has a maximum speed of 18 mph and lasts up to 10 miles per charge.
 The Ecosmart Metro isn't a high-performance vehicle, nor is it very portable.
-But it's a good option for casual commuters and first-time scooter riders.
+(Some buyers found a way around this by swapping in a higher-capacity battery pack. ) But it's a good option for casual commuters and first-time scooter riders.

 Big, fast and expensive